Debt ceiling: McCarthy says ‘no progress’ ahead of talks Tuesday with Biden

 An increase in the debt limit would not authorize new federal spending.
 It would only allow for borrowing to pay for what Congress has already approved.

-The Treasury Department has said the government could exhaust the ability to pay its bills as early as June 1.
-The nonpartisan Congressional Budget Office gave a similar warning Friday, saying there was a “significant risk” of default sometime in the first two weeks of next month.
+As the June 1 deadline approaches, the nonpartisan Congressional Budget Office gave a similar warning Friday, saying there was a “significant risk” of default sometime in the first two weeks of next month.

 But federal estimates still remain in flux.